Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 This antibiotic analysis is not based on testing antibiotics on the actual pathogens found in your urine, it is based on clinical studies where that antibiotic has been shown to be effective against that bacterial species.
 The list of antibiotics is not exhaustive, it’s there to provide preliminary guidance to your doctor.

-For further explanation of MicroGenDX results, you can view the video resource they’ve put together.
+For further explanation of MicroGenDX resistance genes and antibiotic recommendations, you can view this video resource they’ve put together.

 Why Have I Never Heard Of The Pathogens On My Results?